Generic Name: tapentadol (ta-PEN-ta-dol)

 - Nucynta may increase the risk of seizures in certain patients, including patients who have a history of seizures.
 Talk to your doctor to see if you may have a greater risk of seizures while taking Nucynta.
 Seek immediate medical attention if you have a seizure.

-- Serotonin syndrome is a possibly fatal syndrome that can be caused by Nucynta.
-Your risk may be greater if you take Nucynta with certain other medicines (eg, "triptans," MAOIs).
+- Serotonin syndrome is a possibly fatal syndrome that has happened when Nucynta was taken with medicines for depression or certain other medicines (eg, "triptans," MAOIs).
 Symptoms may include agitation; confusion; hallucinations; coma; fever; fast or irregular heartbeat; tremor; excessive sweating; and nausea, vomiting, or diarrhea.
 Contact your doctor at once if you have any of these symptoms.

 - Use Nucynta with caution in the ELDERLY; they may be more sensitive to its effects, especially breathing problems.